Arkansas County, Arkansas: Hydrology

 Water is an extremely important part of Arkansas County's geography, history, economy, and culture.
 The many rivers, streams, and ditches crossing the county have featured prominently since prehistoric times, and many of the hundreds of archaeological sites, including the Menard–Hodges site, are along waterways.
 The navigability of the Arkansas River has been important for every civilization in Arkansas County since prehistory.
 Tribes of Quapaw, Casqui, and Mississippian cultures were settled in the area along the rivers.
 Three major rivers form much of the county's boundaries: Arkansas River, Bayou Meto, and the White River.
 Within the county, La Grue Bayou is an important watercourse.

 Rivers brought early prosperity to the county during white settlement for navigation.
-The county saw battles for control of the rivers during the American Revolution in 1783 at the Battle of Arkansas Post, and the Civil War in 1862 and 1863 in the Battle of Saint Charles and Battle of Arkansas Post, respectively.
+The county saw battles for control of the rivers during the American Revolution in 1783 at Arkansas Post, and the Civil War in 1862 and 1863 at Saint Charles and Fort Hindman, respectively.